DataDog/datadog-api-client-go/api/v1/datadog/docs/LogQueryDefinitionGroupBySort.md

 ### NewLogQueryDefinitionGroupBySort

-`func NewLogQueryDefinitionGroupBySort(aggregation string, order WidgetSort, ) *LogQueryDefinitionGroupBySort`
+`func NewLogQueryDefinitionGroupBySort(aggregation string, order WidgetSort) *LogQueryDefinitionGroupBySort`

-NewLogQueryDefinitionGroupBySort instantiates a new LogQueryDefinitionGroupBySort object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewLogQueryDefinitionGroupBySort instantiates a new LogQueryDefinitionGroupBySort object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewLogQueryDefinitionGroupBySortWithDefaults

 `func NewLogQueryDefinitionGroupBySortWithDefaults() *LogQueryDefinitionGroupBySort`

-NewLogQueryDefinitionGroupBySortWithDefaults instantiates a new LogQueryDefinitionGroupBySort object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewLogQueryDefinitionGroupBySortWithDefaults instantiates a new LogQueryDefinitionGroupBySort object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAggregation